 If the dwelling is eligible, the Council Tax will be reduced to that of a property in the valuation band immediately below that shown in the valuation list.
 As from 1 April 2000, a reduction will also apply to a Band A property.

-If you feel that you may be entitled to a reduction please download, print out complete and return the Reduction for Disabled Facilities Application form.
+If you feel that you may be entitled to a reduction please apply using our online Disabled Banding Reduction form.

 Second homes in the Mid Devon area receive no longer receive a discount and the full charge is payable.

 Unoccupied furnished properties not regarded as second homes will be subject to a 50% unoccupied charge for the first six months and 100% thereafter.

 Certain properties that have been unoccupied and empty of furniture for longer than six months in the Mid Devon area will no longer be subject to 10% discount and the full charge is payable.
 The circumstances that this may apply to, include:

 - buy to let properties that are unoccupied but regarded as furnished lets that are awaiting tenants

 - properties that have been left unoccupied, and the owner/occupier no longer has the intention to return to the property and regards their sole and main residence to be elsewhere

 The full charge is payable - however please see Exempt dwellings information.